Mangosteen

 Geography/History

-Baby French melons' heritage can be traced to the Charentais region of France, the warmer climate of southern France which is one of the most favorable regions for growing melons.
+Baby French melons' heritage can be traced to the Charentais region of France, where the warmer climate of southern France is one of the most favorable regions for growing melons.
 It has been documented that the French were the first to cultivate netted melons.
 They referred to melons as "sucrins" which, fittingly, means "sugar".
-The Charentais was developed as a refined Cantaloupe, free of natural and highly occurring blemishes and warts of its parent varieties.
+The Charentais was developed as a refined muskmelon, free of natural and highly occurring blemishes and warts of its parent varieties.
 The Baby French melon inherited these attributes, thus it readily withstands nature's elements and the potentially taxing damage of shipping from farm to market.
 Baby French melons yield best harvests in warm Mediterranean climates during hot dry summer months.

 Recipe Ideas

 Recipes that include Baby French Melons.
-One
+One is easiest, three is harder.

-| The Edible Perspective |
+The Edible Perspective | Seasonal Smoothie | |